-- Coordinate an agreed upon interim ratings approach for the impacted dynamic rating facilities; - As needed, implement necessary changes into the PJM SCADA system such as dynamic rating disabling per facility, depending upon the issue/approach; - Log the event, including the interim ratings approach; - Close the event log when the issue is mitigated and a return to dynamic rating has occurred for the impacted TO's dynamic rating system/facility.
+- Coordinate an agreed upon interim ratings approach for the impacted dynamic rating facilities; - As needed, implement necessary changes into the PJM SCADA system such as dynamic rating disabling per facility, depending upon the issue/approach; - · Log the event, including the interim ratings approach; - Close the event log when the issue is mitigated and a return to dynamic rating has occurred for the impacteda given TO's dynamic rating system/facility.

-2.1.2 Short Term Emergency Ratings
+2.1.2 Short\-Term Emergency Ratings

-The existence of approved Short Term Emergency (STE) ratings can affect the time allowed before implementing load shedding.
-If emergency ratings exist that have a shorter-term rating than the Long Term Emergency (LTE) ratings, then additional time may be available prior to implementing load shedding.
+The existence of approved Short Term Emergencyshort-term emergency (STE) ratings can affect the time allowed before implementing load shedding.
+If emergency ratings exist that have a shorter-term rating than the Long Term Emergencylong term-emergency (LTE) ratings, then additional time may be available prior to implementing load shedding.